AMBER Alert Issued For Maxx Geiger, 12-Year-Old Boy Abducted From Hampstead By His Father

 The man suspected in the abduction is Christopher Geiger, a 35-year-old white man who is six feet tall and around 230 pounds.
 He has blonde hair and green eyes.

-In Maryland, AMBER Alerts are issued when authorities have confirmed that a child was abducted and is believed to be in immediate danger, the child is believed to be in the area, and there are enough details about the child, suspect or vehicle that an immediate broadcast to help with the search.MORE NEWS: Biden Aims At 'Ghost Gun' Violence With New Federal Rule
+In Maryland, AMBER Alerts are issued when authorities have confirmed that a child was abducted and is believed to be in immediate danger, the child is believed to be in the area, and there are enough details about the child, suspect or vehicle that an immediate broadcast to help with the search.MORE NEWS: Maryland Weather: Morning Showers Leading To Warmer Weather

 AMBER Alerts are named after Amber Hagerman, a 9-year-old girl who was kidnapped and murdered in Texas in 1997, according to details compiled by the Maryland State Police.